harness/developer-hub/release-notes/continuous-delivery.md

   This functionality is behind a feature flag: `CDP_USE_K8S_DECLARATIVE_ROLLBACK_NG`.

-  Kubernetes manifests are applied by Harness using `kubectl apply` which is a declarative way of creating Kubernetes objects.
-But when rolling back, we were performing `kubectl rollout undo workloadType/workloadName --to-revision=<REVISION_NUMBER>`.
-That is an imperative way of rolling back.
+  Harness applies Kubernetes manifest  using `kubectl apply`, which is a declarative way of creating Kubernetes objects.
+But when rolling back, we perform `kubectl rollout undo workloadType/workloadName --to-revision=<REVISION_NUMBER>`, which is an imperative way of rolling back.
 Using imperative and declarative commands together is not recommended and can cause issues.

-  A common issue our customers faced was when the workload spec isn't updated properly when `rollout undo` is performed.
-Subsequent deployments then refer to an invalid spec of the workload and can cause Kubernetes issues like [kubectl rollout undo should warn about undefined behaviour with kubectl apply](https://github.com/kubernetes/kubernetes/issues/94698).
+ In some instances, the workload spec was not updated properly when `rollout undo` was performed.
+Subsequent deployments then refered to an invalid spec of the workload and caused Kubernetes issues like [kubectl rollout undo should warn about undefined behaviour with kubectl apply](https://github.com/kubernetes/kubernetes/issues/94698).

   **What is the fix?**